Text: Paul Hofman

 Video: Paradox Productions

-At the age of seventeen, he came to the Netherlands from prudish England.
+At the age of 17, he came to the Netherlands from prudish England.
 A long career on stage followed.
-Sixty years later, it is time to look back at those years, the love of his life and Pride Amsterdam.
-Barrie Stevens (77) is one of the leading lights of Pride Amsterdam this year.
-During the nine-day event, he will make himself heard.
-‘On 3, 4 and 5 August, I will be in the Polanentheater with the special performance Dood aan zee.’
+Sixty years later, it is time to look back on those years, the love of his life and Pride Amsterdam.
+Barrie Stevens (77) is one of the figureheads of Pride Amsterdam this year.
+During the nine-day event, he will make a lot of appearances.
+'For three nights, on 3, 4 and 5 August, I will then be at the Polanentheatre with the special performance Dood aan zee.'

 Multitalented

 The theatre world gives him a lot of freedom.
 His career is steadily developing.
-Singing, dancing, acting, directing and dressing up are things Barrie can do like no other.
-One of his strong points is his perseverance.
+Singing, dancing, acting, directing and dressing up, Barrie can do it like no other.
+One of his strengths is his perseverance.
 It made him the most famous choreographer and theatre star of our country.
-Multi-talented Barrie has performed in musical productions such as Heerlijk duurt het langst and De Jantjes.
+The multi-talented Barrie performed in musical productions such as Heerlijk duurt het langst and De Jantjes.
 He beams when he talks about the old days.

 Ambassador